The Big Money Wine Myth

 Higher the Price, Higher the Rating

-During the wine tasting, the subjects where hooked up to FMRI (functional magnetic resonance imaging) machines.
+During the wine tasting, the subjects were hooked up to FMRI (functional magnetic resonance imaging) machines.
 The resulting scans showed more activity in the medial orbitofrontal cortex, the brain’s pleasure center for taste.
-It wasn’t that they just rated expensive wines higher: they actually enjoyed those wines much more.
+It wasn’t that they just rated expensive wines higher; they actually enjoyed those wines much more.

 People Prefer Lower-Cost Wines